 In September 2021, we entered into an arrangement with Forge Life Sciences Nominee, an affiliate of the Reef Group, for the design, construction and lease of a new manufacturing facility in Stevenage, UK.
 The 70,000 square foot facility is being built by Merit Holdings Limited as general contractor.
 Under our arrangement, the landlord will lease the facility to us on agreed terms, upon satisfaction of certain conditions and completion of construction.
-We anticipate that this new manufacturing facility will create GMP capacity for approximately 2,000 batches a year initially, with scope to expand.
+In November 2022, the landlord provided access to the first of three clean rooms in the facility, thus meeting the definition of a lease in accordance to ASC 842.
+The remaining portion of the facility will be handed over by the landlord upon satisfaction of certain conditions and completion of the remaining construction.
+On full fit out, this new manufacturing facility will have a cGMP cell manufacturing capacity of approximately 2,000 batches a year.
+We anticipate that the size and layout of the new facility will allow for further increases in this capacity.